broblocodex/5-minute-tutorials/video3/use-cases.md

 **The idea:** Teleporter that plays a sound and shows a quick visual effect when you arrive, making teleportation feel more satisfying.

-**Why it's awesome:** Just a little audio-visual feedback makes teleportation feel way more polished and satisfying to use.
+**Why it works:** Just a little audio-visual feedback makes teleportation feel way more polished and satisfying to use.

 **Setup:**
 1. Use Step 02 (`steps/02-remoteevent.lua`)